wudelta/seattle-recovery/docs/aurora/management/CURRENT_INITIATIVE.md

 Its purpose is to preserve engineering context and guide a software project from conception to validated completion.

-Aurora exists to allow the human architect to think about systems while Aurora manages execution.
+Aurora exists to allow the human architect to think about systems while Aurora manages engineering continuity.

+The Decision Engine is the authoritative source of engineering intent.

 ---

 # Current Status

-## Phase 1 — Planning (Completed)
+## Phase 1 — Planning (In Progress)

 Aurora now supports database-backed planning using the hierarchy: